William Beverly Hemings

 William Beverly Hemings (April 1, 1798 – 1873), also referred to by family members as Beverley, was the son of Sally Hemings, an enslaved woman at Monticello, and widely believed to be the eldest son of Thomas Jefferson, the third President of the United States.
 He was one of four Hemings children to survive to adulthood and was part of the large enslaved Hemings family closely associated with Jefferson.

+Additional samples of Thomas Jefferson's hair were identified in the 21st century and were used to create a Jefferson DNA profile, against which those of known descendants of Hemings’ younger brothers, Madison Hemings and Eston Hemings, were compared.
+The later DNA testing conclusively proved that Jefferson fathered both Madison and Eston Hemings.
+Descendants of Hemings and his sister, Harriet Hemings, who both reportedly married white spouses and lived as white, have not thus far been identified.

 Early life

 Hemings was born at Monticello in Albemarle County, Virginia, on April 1, 1798.
-His mother, Sally Hemings, was an enslaved woman of mixed ancestry, the half-sister of Jefferson’s wife, Martha Wayles Skelton Jefferson.
-Contemporary accounts and later research suggest that Hemings and his siblings were afforded relatively privileged status compared with other enslaved people at Monticello, including training, lighter work, and eventual de facto freedom.
+His mother, Sally Hemings, was a slave of mixed ancestry, the half-sister of Jefferson’s wife, Martha Wayles Skelton Jefferson.
+Contemporary accounts and later research suggest that Hemings and his siblings were afforded relatively privileged status compared with other slaves at Monticello, including training, lighter work, and eventual de facto freedom.

 In his Farm Book, Thomas Jefferson listed Beverley among the plantation's skilled tradesmen, specifically as a carpenter.
 Plantation records and correspondence between Jefferson and his principal overseer Edmund Bacon, indicate that he was apprenticed to his uncle, the skilled master Joiner John Hemings, from the age of fourteen.
 In this role, he is believed to have assisted in the plantation's cooperage (barrel-making) and, more significantly, in the construction and fine woodworking at Jefferson's second plantation home and periodic retreat, Poplar Forest in Bedford County, Virginia, about 80 miles to the southwest.

 As was true of several others in the Hemings lineage, Beverley was also a musician, occasionally called upon to play violin for dances arranged by Jefferson's granddaughters.